maitlandmarshall/MIFCore/README.md

 }
 ```

-By default, the `IntegrationHost.CreateDefaultBuilder()` method will add Hangfire and attempt to create the SQL database configured in the `ConnectionString` property of the `settings.json` file if it does not exist.
+By default, the `IntegrationHost.CreateDefaultBuilder()` method will add Hangfire and if it does not exist, attempt to create the SQL database configured in the `ConnectionString` property of the `settings.json` file.
 MIFCore will then initialise the necessary Hangfire JobStorage using GeXiaoguo's [MAMQSqlServerStorage](https://github.com/GeXiaoguo/Hangfire.MAMQSqlExtension) extension.
 The Hangfire database tables will be created with the schema name "job".

 The CreateDefaultBuilder method will register the following filters to the global Hangfire configuration: